 Cleantech Firm Shaves Months Off Construction Timeline

-Deemed to be the first installation of its kind, Fēnix Energy Solutions Ltd. used patent-pending technology to start the drilling process after the building’s first three floors were in place.
+Deemed to be the first installation of its kind, Fēnix Energy used patent-pending technology to start the drilling process after the building’s first three floors were in place.
 Unlike a conventional geo-exchange installation, this unique approach allowed for trades such as plumbing, electrical and glazing to be on-site, working in parallel with the drilling process.
 This approach is in sharp contrast to a conventional installation, where the drilling process begins immediately after the site excavation, extending the project timeline as all trades must wait until after the drill rigs leave the project site.
 Fēnix Energy’s new approach shortens overall project timelines from two to four months, improving cash flow for the builder and providing a competitive advantage in the green building market.

 We are excited to achieve this significant milestone,” says Fēnix Energy’s Managing Director Edward Smith, P.Eng., LEED® AP.
 “Geo-exchange is widely recognized as the most energy efficient and environmentally clean heating and cooling system available; however, the additional time required for installation meant that some builders were less inclined to include geo-exchange in their new projects.
 By knocking down this barrier, we’ve made geo-exchange more easily accessible.
 Clients no longer have to choose between maximizing their building’s energy efficiency and containing project timelines – they can do both.
 We are proud to deliver solutions that drive our cities towards greater sustainability.